 Do I need to be married?

-We welcome you whatever your relationship status; single, married, divorced, co-habiting or in a civil partnership.
+We welcome you whatever your relationship status; single, married, divorced, widowed, co-habiting or in a civil partnership.

 My first language is not English

 You do not need to be a native English speaker to foster.
-You do need to be able to speak English well enough to communicate effectively with the child you are fostering.
+You do need to be able to speak English well enough to talk to and be understood by the child you are fostering.

-We are proud to support LGBT+ people and do not discriminate based on gender identity or sexual orientation.
+We are proud to support LGBTQ+ people and do not discriminate based on gender identity or sexual orientation.

 I have a disability or long-standing medical condition

-All foster carers have to undertake a medical.
-Our medical advisor will make a recommendation as to whether you are well enough to foster.
-If you have a condition controlled by medication that doesn't affect your day-to-day life, you are unlikely to be excluded on medical grounds.
+All foster carers need to have a medical.
+Our medical advisor will suggest whether you are well enough to foster.
+If you take medication for your condition and it doesn't affect your day-to-day life, you are unlikely to be excluded on medical grounds.

 What if I smoke or vape?

 You cannot foster a child under the age of five if anyone in the house smokes or vapes.
-You can foster an older child providing you only smoke or vape outside the home.
+You can foster an older child if you only smoke or vape outside the home.

 I have a criminal conviction

-Having a criminal conviction won't necessarily stop you fostering.
+Having a criminal conviction won't always stop you fostering.
 However, you cannot foster if you have any convictions against children.